5 Easy Ways to Incorporate Tableau in the Classroom

 The Academic Programs team has its very own curriculum designer to help make bringing Tableau into the classroom even easier.
 From their own experiences of teaching Tableau in the classroom, they have been able to create ready-curricula that can be incorporated into your class.
 These courses and modules are designed to be edited and adjusted to fit the needs of your course.
 We’re constantly releasing new material including project-based learning experiences to make incorporating data skills into your class extra quick and easy.
 Explore the variety of curriculum including:

 - Data Visualization: Ten-week curriculum covering fundamentals of data visualization analysis.
 For example, lectures on color, dashboard design, typography and mapping data.

-- Visualize Data with Tableau: Training on basic and advanced Tableau Desktop functionality in any field of study - connecting to data, calculated fields, maps, and dashboards and stories.
+- Tableau Desktop Training: Training on basic and advanced Tableau Desktop functionality in any field of study - connecting to data, calculated fields, maps, and dashboards and stories.

 Note: This curriculum can be requested through the Tableau for Teaching User Group page exclusively made for Tableau for Teaching Instructors.
 Please log in to the Tableau website to request access.

-3. Offer an in-class challenge with Makeover Monday
+3. Offer an in-class challenge with a community project

-Makeover Monday is a social data project created by the Tableau community to help the data viz community gain inspiration and learn from others to improve their data skills.
+Makeover Monday was a social data project created by the Tableau community to help the data viz community gain inspiration and learn from others to improve their data skills.
 Fitting the challenge into your course schedule is easy.
-Each week, a new data set is featured with expert feedback on the original chart.
-Spend a class and have students create their own dashboard from the data featured that week, or offer extra credit for participation.
+Each week, select a featured data set with expert feedback on the original chart.
+Spend a class having students create their own dashboard from the data set that week, or offer extra credit for participation.

 Students can upload their work to Tableau Public, and share a URL to receive credit.
 Or, have your class tweet their completed dashboard using the hashtag #MakeoverMonday, and receive feedback from the community.